awsdocs/aws-systems-manager-user-guide/doc_source/automation-jenkins.md

 1. Connect to your Jenkins server on port 8080 using your preferred browser to access the management interface\.

 1. Enter the password found in `/var/lib/jenkins/secrets/initialAdminPassword`\.
-To display your password, run the following command:
+To display your password, run the following command\.

    ```
    sudo cat /var/lib/jenkins/secrets/initialAdminPassword